COVID-19: Cemetery keeps graves ready for speedy burials

 When asked why these graves were kept ready, he said, "Digging a grave can take about four to five hours.
 Under the present circumstances, we can't keep people waiting for a burial for five hours, especially when the authorities are not allowing bodies of suspected patients to be taken home for mourning."
 The graveyard has received 38 bodies from different hospitals of the city since April 6, he added.
 If a grave is ready, it will only take half an hour to perform the burial rituals, he said, adding that on May 5 the cemetery had received six bodies at the same time.

-According to health officials, of the 35 COVID-19 patients, who have died in Bhopal, 25 per cent deaths were reported from Jahangibad area alone..
+According to health officials, of the 900 COVID-19 cases reported in Bhopal, 25 per cent were from Jahangibad locality alone..

 - READ MORE ON: